What you need to know about SFR construction costs

 When estimating the investment, it’s vitally important to know the square footage of your project.
 There are many variables impacting expense (the lot, existing building conditions, and of course the design proposed, for example), but knowing the overall size of the project allows design and construction teams to provide quick ballpark estimates earlier in the course of the project.

 Costs start at around $325 per square foot for a new construction.
-This can rise to $450 or more depending on the design specifications, materials, and condition of
+This can rise to $450 or more depending on the design specifications, materials, and condition of the site.

 Major renovations and supplementary structures share many of the same cost considerations, (as we’ll cover in more detail below), but there are several unique factors to bear in mind when estimating new build costs.
 These include: